- Streamlining the approval and application processes

 - Notifying customers in advance of planned outages

 Many economies have adopted good practices in the area of getting electricity in recent years.
-These practices contribute to a more efficient electrical connection process and include streamlining procedures with public agencies or within a utility, regulating the electrical profession to ensure the quality of internal wiring and increasing the transparency of connection costs and reducing the burden of utility security deposits.
-Several initiatives have also been adopted to improve the reliability of electricity supply, including imposing financial deterrents to limit outages, monitoring power outages and restoring the electrical service through automated systems.
-Improved access to information also advances electricity services and hence many economies make electricity tariffs and tariff changes publicly available (through websites, newspapers, and so on) and notify customers in advance of the case in planned outages.
+These practices contribute to a more efficient electrical connection process and include streamlining procedures with public agencies or within a utility, regulating the electrical profession to ensure the quality of internal wiring, increasing the transparency of connection costs and reducing the burden of utility security deposits.
+Several initiatives have also been adopted to improve the reliability of electricity supply, including imposing financial deterrents to limit outages, and monitoring power outages and restoring the electrical service through automated systems.
+Improved access to information also advances electricity services and hence many economies make electricity tariffs and tariff changes publicly available (through websites, newspapers, and so on) and notify customers in advance of the case in planned outages and tariff changes.
+For example, Malsysia, among other economies has demonstarted efficient electricity connection processes and showcased the highest performance on the Reliability of Supply and Transparency of Tariffs Index.
+(Read more)

-Globally, the United Arab Emirates sets the best practice on the number of procedures.
-It achieved this feat by simplifying the external connection works and meter installation, requiring clients to submit an initial application encompassing all the required documentation so that, once lodged, the utility can perform all procedures seamlessly.
+Globally, the United Arab Emirates is among the economies setting the best practice on the number of procedures.
+It achieved this feat by simplifying the external connection works and meter installation, and by requiring clients to submit an initial application encompassing all the required documentation so that, once lodged, the utility can perform all procedures seamlessly.
 Furthermore, the internal wiring check is scheduled at the initial application stage, allowing the utility to perform the check while installing the meter.
+By reducing the number of interactions, the utility imposes fewer burdens on customers and is able to offer a simplified and easier connection process.

 Among the procedures most commonly undertaken by customers is applying to the municipality—or the department of roads or transport—for an excavation permit or right of way to lay the cables for the connection.
-Customers seeking a connection undertake such a procedure in 41 economies.
-Wait times range from two days in Denmark to 90 days in República Bolivariana de Venezuela.
+Customers seeking a connection undertake such a procedure in around 40 economies.
+Waiting times range from two days in Denmark to three months in Venezuela.
 The best practice consists of not having a customer apply for the excavation permit or right of way in the first place; instead, the utility should be responsible for obtaining all the required documents.
 This approach not only decreases the number of interactions between customers and the public authorities but also reduces the time to get a new connection.
 Typically, utilities have privileged access to the relevant public agencies and can easily provide all the required documentation.
 The connection process is not delayed while the permit is being obtained as the utility can begin planning the connection works.

 The safety of internal wiring installations is a concern not only for those occupying a building but also for utilities.
 One customer’s faulty internal wiring can lead to power outages affecting other customers connected to the same grid.
 Therefore, in most economies, customers are required to comply with specific procedures aimed at ensuring safety and quality.
 However, different approaches are undertaken to address safety issues.